 Be sure to check for any markings on the band before working with it.
 You will need to re-stamp any metal marks or special notes on the band, or at least explain to the customer if you're unable to.

 To find out how to size up a finger ring, check out our blog: How to Size a Ring Up.

 Other Great Articles:

-Shop at Halstead for the ring sizing tools found in this post, finger ring bands, soldering supplies and much more.
+Shop at Halstead for mill products, finger ring bands, findings and much more.